 Participant performers will be organized into chamber ensembles, each of which will be assigned a new work by a participant composer.
 Prior to the start of the festival, composers and performers will meet for workshops via videoconference.
 The festival itself will consist of scheduled rehearsals of the finalized scores, as well as masterclasses, presentations, and discussions on topics related to composition, performance, and recording, all using digital technologies.
 Performers will either record their own parts, to be edited and mixed by participant audio engineers, or prepare a piece to be performed live via videoconference.
 After the close of the festival, the final recordings will be presented in a two-night gala event.

-The 2020 Festival will take place during the month of July.
+The 2021 Festival will take place during the month of July.
 Ensembles will receive draft scores in late June.
-The final gala performance will take place on August 1st and 2nd.
+The final gala performance will take place on July 31st and August 1st.

 Peter Traver, Co-Artistic and Executive Director